pragsmike/PromptCritical/docs/DESIGN.md

 ## 1  Purpose & Scope

 PromptCritical is a **data‑driven, evolutionary framework** for discovering high‑performance prompts for Large Language Models (LLMs).
-This document describes the current architecture, which follows **Polylith** conventions to realize an experiment loop of ***bootstrap → contest (Failter) → record → evolve***.
+This document describes the current architecture, which follows **Polylith** conventions to realize an experiment loop of ***bootstrap → vary → evaluate → select ***.

 The design has two guiding principles: